 - Mortgage originator EquiFirst Corp. in successful defense against claims of alleged breach of representations and warranties in connection with origination and securitization of residential mortgage loans.
 MASTR Asset Backed Securities Trust 2006-HE3 ex rel.
-U.S. Bank Nat.
+US Bank Nat.
 Ass'n v.
 WMC Mortg.
-Corp, et al., 843 F.Supp.2d 996 (D. Minn.
-2012).
+Corp, et al., 843 F.Supp.2d 996 (D. Minn.).

 - Private equity firm in putative class action claiming WARN Act violations.
 Won motion for summary judgment.
 Cleary v.
-American Capital, Ltd., 59 F.Supp.3d 249 (D. Mass.
-2014).
+American Capital, Ltd., 59 F.Supp.3d 249 (D. Mass.).

-- Private equity firm and members of board of directors in Delaware state court litigation asserting claims for breach of fiduciary duty in connection with failed portfolio company.
+- Private equity firms and members of the board of directors in litigation asserting claims for breach of fiduciary duty in connection with failed portfolio companies.
+Litigation has involved portfolio companies in various industries, including candy and confection, real estate, electrical contracting, and steel mining.

 - "Big Five" accounting firm in successful defense against claims of fraud, negligence, and professional malpractice brought by New York Superintendent of Insurance.